 Our horses are our greatest and most important assets.
-We have 21 pure-bred Arabian horses and 4 Arabian crosses.
+We have 21 pure-bred Arabian horses, an Arabian cross and a Quarter horse.
 We have chosen Arabian blood for their even temperament and to ensure a safe yet exciting ride.

 Some of our lovely creatures were bought in Namibia or born at our own stud (www.mai-arabians.com), whereas others were imported from South Africa, Europe and the United States.
 Not only do they compete successfully in national and international endurance rides, but also achieve excellent results in the show ring.

 At the stables the horses live in large sandy paddocks.
 On a regular basis they go on holiday in a 1,500 hectare camp where they can graze, play and be horse again.
 When it’s time for work we pick them up, school them and make sure that they are ready for you.
 This keeps their mind and spirit alive; they are willing to work and a pleasure to ride.

 All effort is made to ensure the right combination between horse and rider.